-The best tablet for kids isn't the same as it would be for adults.
-Generally, a dedicated kids tablet from Amazon or Samsung is often a far better option for young children than a fully fledged iPad Pro or similar.
+The best tablet for kids isn't like finding the best one for adults.
+Generally, a dedicated kids tablet from Amazon or Samsung is a better option for young children than a fully-fledged iPad Pro that would suit adults.

-Before you dive into purchasing a tablet for kids, it's worth thinking about what your child is most likely to use their device for in case there's a more appropriate alternative out there.
-If they love to read then something like the Amazon Kindle Kids Edition might be best.
-It comes in a child-friendly case and includes a year of Amazon Fire for Kids Unlimited.
+Before diving into purchasing a tablet for kids, it's worth thinking about what your child is most likely to use their device for in case there's a more appropriate alternative out there.
+If they love to read, something like the Amazon Kindle Kids Edition might be better, while gaming fans may prefer a Switch Lite.

 Amazon's Fire line has been around for ages, and has quite rightly cornered the market when it comes to cheap and cheerful tablets.
 The Fire 7 is one of the cheapest tablets around and comes in a range of bright colors, which makes it the ideal choice for school kids and teenagers looking for their first smart device.